rachitadash/personal-website-2/_pages/service.md

 permalink: /service/
 ---

 As a researcher, I recognize the importance of reviewer service and take great pride in reviewing for venues and conferences.
-While the system may not be perfect, I firmly believe it's our responsibility as researchers to contribute and do our part.

 ## 2025
 - ICLR